nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-view-designer/javascript-expression-examples.md

 ---

 Javascript expressions are useful in two main use cases:

-1. If you need to create filter.
-Filters can be used either from Nuxeo Studio Designer or directly in your code using the [nuxeo-filter](https://www.webcomponents.org/element/nuxeo/nuxeo-ui-elements/elements/nuxeo-filter) element, in the `expression` property.
+1. To create filters that can be used either from Nuxeo Studio Designer or directly in your code using the [nuxeo-filter](https://www.webcomponents.org/element/nuxeo/nuxeo-ui-elements/elements/nuxeo-filter) element, in the `expression` property.</br>
   They can be used to determine the suitable conditions to display an action, a menu from the left menu bar, any pages, and more globally, any element.

-2. If you need to implement specific business logic You can use [Javascript expression]({{page page='automation-scripting'}}) in your custom automation chains and also in the Polymer section of you element
+2. To implement specific business logic, you can use [Javascript expression]({{page page='automation-scripting'}}) in your custom automation chains and also in the Polymer section of your element.

-Here is a list of the main Javascript expressions
+Here is a list of the main Javascript expressions:

 <div class="table-scroll">